 Classical androgenetic alopecia in men is characterized by loss of hair on the temples, thinning of hair on the crown of the head and a gradual recession of the hairline.
 Even in advanced stages, a strip of normal density remains in the lateral temporal regions and on the rear (occipital) part of the scalp.
 Total hair loss rarely appears.

-Female androgenetic alopecia usually occurs as diffuse thinning of the hair, without recession of the hairline.
+Androgenetic alopecia in women usually occurs as diffuse thinning of the hair, without recession of the hairline.
 In most cases, hair thinning is more intense at the top of the scalp.
 Unlike in men, total loss of hair in the affected area is rarely observed.
-Apart from heredity, there are also other factors that lead to female androgenetic alopecia, such as:

-For the classification of the degree and severity of androgenetic alopecia, the Norwood-Hamilton scale is used for male androgenetic alopeciaand the Ludwig scale for female androgenetic alopecia.
+For the classification of the degree and severity of androgenetic alopecia, Norwood-Hamilton scale is used for male androgenetic alopecia and the Ludwig scale for female androgenetic alopecia.

-Other modern treatments include low level laser treatment (LLLT) and treatment with PRP (Platelet Rich Plasma), which involves injection of plasma from the patient’s blood into the affected region.
-After appropriate activation, the plasma is injected into the scalp and by producing growth factors, leads to the development of new cells, improves blood supply to the scalp area and strengthens the affected hair follicles.
+Modern non-invasive treatments include Low Level Laser Treatment (LLLT) and treatment with autologous growth factors which involves injection of activated ingredients from the patient’s blood into the affected region.
+After appropriate activation, the ingredients are injected into the scalp and by producing growth factors, lead to the development of new cells, improves blood supply to the scalp area and strengthens the affected hair follicles.
 As it takes advantage of the body’s own healing forces, it is one of the most effective modern treatments for androgenetic alopecia.